|

 A copper cartridge case legibly headstamped “F 10 84 No.

 20” - a desirable rare early date.
-Retains a
+This example retains a

 clean, bright surface on the case wall with a nice even